African emigrants to Italy

 African emigrants to Italy include Italian citizens and residents originally from Africa.
-Immigrants from Africa officially residing in Italy in 2015 numbered about 1,000,000 residents.
-Afro-Italians (Afroitaliani) are born and are raised in Italy, citizen of African descent or of mixed African and Italian roots.
+Immigrants from West, East and North Africa officially residing in Italy in 2015 numbered about 1,000,000 residents.
+Afro-Italians (Afroitaliani) are Italians born in African countries but raised in Italy, Italian citizens of African descent, or of mixed African and Italian roots.

-In 2014 over 170,000 migrants arrived which represented the biggest influx of people into one country in European Union history.
-A large percentage of them arrive via Africa.
+In 2014, over 170,000 migrants arrived, which represented the biggest influx of people into one country in European Union history at the time.
+A large percentage of them arrived via Africa.